Canary Flex devices have a rechargeable battery designed to last months on a single charge with normal usage.

 You can also control the recording range of your Canary Flex.
 Adjusting the range of your device can help conserve power, allowing your Canary Flex to record for even longer on a single battery charge.

-To learn more about adjusting your PIR sensitivity, visit this article.
+Note: To learn more about adjusting your PIR sensitivity, visit How can I adjust the recording range of my Canary Flex?.

 Canary Flex needs to be connected to the internet in order to record video.
-If the Wi-Fi signal is weak, it could cause your device do lose connection to the local network.
+If the Wi-Fi signal is weak, it could cause your device to lose connection to the local network.

 If your Canary intermittently disconnects from the internet, repeatedly searching for the network could shorten its battery life.

-When operating unplugged, Canary Flex uses a low-power standby state.
-If the device loses its connection to our servers while unplugged, the device will attempt to re-establish the server connection less often than it does when plugged in - this is in order to preserve battery life.
+When operating wire-free mode, Canary Flex uses a low-power standby state.
+If the device loses its connection to our servers while unplugged, the device will attempt to re-establish the server connection less often than it does when wired - this is in order to preserve battery life.

-To learn more about improving your Canary's connection, visit this article.
+To learn more about improving your Canary's connection, visit How can I improve Canary's connection?.

 Canary Flex has an operating temperature range of -4° to 113 °F with deviations permitted to 122 °F. At temperatures below 40 °F (4.4 °C), the extended-life, rechargeable 6700 mAh lithium-ion battery is less effective at holding a charge and will also take longer to recharge.

 Place your device to eliminate as much background activity as possible while still monitoring the desired area.
-If your device is operating in wire-free mode and constantly recording activity, the battery will drain faster.
+If your device is operating in wire-free mode and constantly recording activity, even more so when the environment is dark, the battery will drain faster.

 Let Canary Flex tell you when it needs to be charged.
-Keep an eye on your battery level right on the Home Screen of the Canary app, or enable battery notifications to be reminded when your device needs to be charged again.
+Keep an eye on your battery level right on the Home Screen of the Canary app, or enable power alerts to be reminded when your device needs to be charged again.